 2) Lower The Brightness Level Of The Screen

 The displays of modern computers contain LED backlights, which consume a great percentage of power in the system.
 By lowering the brightness setting on the screen, you can significantly reduce the amount of power the battery consumes, conserving battery life and making it last longer.
 You also have the option of going into your computer’s control panel and adjusting your computer’s power options in the Hardware and Sound category.
 Here you can make specific adjustments that will save your battery life.
 Also, selecting the advanced power settings option will allow you to choose a minimal level of brightness for your laptop when in the dimmed state, conserving battery power.

-Sometimes there are utilities running in the background of the computer that are doing nothing more than draining power.
+Sometimes there are utilities running in the background of the computer that is doing nothing more than draining power.
 This could be a web browser or a hanging app of some kind.
 To check out what is going on with your computer system and to look for any errant apps, press the Ctrl/Alt/Del keys together and proceed to start Windows Task Manager.
-Look for anything that may show a high usage of power and exit out of the program.
-If the program fails to discontinue normally, right click on it and choose the “kill process” option.
-Alternatively, you can use a third party tools to help keep an eye on your battery’s usage at all times.
+Look for anything that may show high usage of power and exit the program.
+If the program fails to discontinue normally, right-click on it and choose the “kill process” option.
+Alternatively, you can use a third-party tool to help keep an eye on your battery’s usage at all times.

 5) Disable Devices Not Currently Being Used

 Disabling such things as WiFi and Bluetooth radios when not in use, as well as unneeded ports and devices will conserve battery life.
 Remove any DVDs or Blu-ray discs that may be in your DVD drive, because the optical disc drive will consume power even when not being actively used.